ladaegorova18/SMTPServer/README.md

+# SMTP Server

-SMTP Server that receives file and stores it to folder
+Here is a demonstration of an SMTP (Simple Mail Transfer Protocol) server.
+The server accepts a file and saves it to a folder.

+The project contains server and client Python files.